Rutger0000/predicting-sampling-advantage-ising-machines-quantum-simulations/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-This repository contains the code for the paper "Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations".
+This repository contains the code for the paper "Predicting sampling advantage of stochastic Ising Machines for Quantum Simulations" which is available on [arXiv:2504.18359](https://doi.org/10.48550/arXiv.2504.18359).

-The code is organized as follows:
+## Organization
-- Code for obtaining the exchange matrix and bias vector of the Ising model from the weights of a Restricted Boltzmann Machine (RBM) trained using the [ULTRAFAST](https://github.com/ultrafast-code/ULTRAFAST) code.
+- Code for obtaining the exchange matrix $J_{ij}$ and bias vector $h_i$ of the Ising model from the weights of a Restricted Boltzmann Machine (RBM) trained using the [ULTRAFAST](https://github.com/ultrafast-code/ULTRAFAST) code.
+This code can be found in the [ultrafast_full_boltzmann_machine/isingweights.py](ultrafast_full_boltzmann_machine/isingweights.py), [ultrafast_full_boltzmann_machine/weight_conversion/weight_promotor.py](ultrafast_full_boltzmann_machine/weight_conversion/weight_promotor.py), [ultrafast_full_boltzmann_machine/julia/weightconverter.jl](ultrafast_full_boltzmann_machine/julia/weightconverter.jl) files.
+These files can be used through `make` commands as described below.
+- Example of how to use the UltraFast code to find the ground state of the 2D Heisenberg model using the RBM ansatz with translation invariance.
+The code can be found in the [ultrafast_full_boltzmann_machine/julia/groundstate/groundstate_optimization.jl](ultrafast_full_boltzmann_machine/julia/groundstate/groundstate_optimization.jl) folder.
+- Example of how to use the UltraFast code to sample from the trained RBM representing the ground state of the 2D Heisenberg model.
+The code can be found in the [ultrafast_full_boltzmann_machine/julia/groundstate/sampling.jl](ultrafast_full_boltzmann_machine/julia/groundstate/sampling.jl) folder.
 - Example of the chromatic Gibbs sampling code, which is used to sample from the Ising model.
-The code can be found in the `ultrafast_full_boltzmann_machine/julia/gibbs/gibbs` folder.
+The code can be found in the [ultrafast_full_boltzmann_machine/julia/gibbs/](ultrafast_full_boltzmann_machine/julia/gibbs/) folder.
+In this folder, there is also `example.jl` which shows how to use the chromatic Gibbs sampling code to sample from the Ising model and measure the variational energy.

 The rest of this document describes how to install/setup the environment and code, and how to run the code.